ctrueden/equilibrium/_pages/events/case-01.md

 * Appears sentient, but without emotion

 **[Rowena Darkshield](../dossiers/rowena-darkshield)** ([dwarf](../creatures/dwarves), female)
-* Arenamaster of the Beastly Coliseum
+* Arenamaster of the Beastly Colosseum
 * Had motive: Sartan owed her money
-* Claims she has "other ways" to deal with problems, and ensure people pay debts: the Coliseum has a business arrangement with Xaryu's Perfect Order (see below)
+* Claims she has "other ways" to deal with problems, and ensure people pay debts: the Colosseum has a business arrangement with Xaryu's Perfect Order (see below)

 **[Argus Saravor](../dossiers/argus-saravor)** (green [dragonborn](../creatures/dragonborn), male) and **Panoptes**, his basilisk
 * Driven basilisk trainer who still lives with his mother
 * According to Bellamy Crue, has a thing for Rowena Darkshield
-* No alibi: took Panoptes for a walk outside the Coliseum three nights ago
+* No alibi: took Panoptes for a walk outside the Colosseum three nights ago

 **[Bellamy Crue](../dossiers/bellamy-crue)** ([human](../creatures/humans), female) and **Brutalis**, her gorgon
 * Inquisitive and observant gorgon trainer with a tough attitude